The Three Main Reasons Why Women Get Hot Flushes

 2. Fluctuating hormones

 When your hormone levels fluctuate they cause the temperature control mechanism in the body to be disturbed.
-The centre which controls this is in a part of the brain called the hypothalamus and it seems that it is changing levels of oestrogen and FSH (follicular stimulating hormone) that can upset this delicate balance and cause hot flushes.
+The centre which controls this is in a part of the brain called the hypothalamus.
+It’s the changing levels of oestrogen and FSH (follicular stimulating hormone) that can upset this delicate balance and cause hot flushes.

-Women having them usually have decreased oestrogen levels and increased FSH levels, but it is important to remember that it is the changes and fluctuations in the hormone levels – rather than the actual amount of hormone being produced – that produces hot flushes.
+Women suffering from flushes usually have decreased oestrogen levels and increased FSH levels, but it’s important to remember that it’s often the changes in hormone levels – rather than the actual amount of hormone being produced – that produces hot flushes.

 3. Surgical menopause

 However, women who have a hysterectomy or their ovaries removed at an age when they would not normally be going through menopause are more likely to experience more severe and frequent hot flushes after the surgery than in a natural menopause transition.

-Even if the ovaries are retained it is no guarantee that an early menopause will not occur, as their effectiveness at producing progesterone will be affected and will diminish over time.
+Even if the ovaries are retained it’s no guarantee that an early menopause will not occur, as their effectiveness at producing progesterone will be affected and will diminish over time.